Last Updated on June 24, 2026

 Sailfish and Cobia

 Color breaks 30 to 50 miles out hold sailfish and cobia during the summer months.
-The bite improves when water temperatures create defined temperature gradients.
+The bite improves when water temperatures create distinct temperature gradients.
 Both species hit live bait and trolled ballyhoo.

 - Peak months: June through August